Shopify, Squarespace or WooCommerce: The battle of ecommerce platforms

 Care more about the presentation of your brand and products?
 Squarespace’s templates and diverse customisation options are for you.

-And if you’re a seasoned SEO or London web development agency professional who wants complete control over how your website functions, WooCommerce’s WordPress-based, open-source platform is your best bet.
+And if you’re a seasoned SEO or a web developer who wants complete control over how your website functions, WooCommerce’s WordPress-based, open-source platform is your best bet.
 Now that you’ve chosen your ecommerce tool, all you need to do is to fill it up with content to create a site that’s unique to your brand and products.